There are many opportunities to serve, to find out more ideas from local churches visit

 The mission of Women Ministries of the Covenant is to advance God’s kingdom through women.
-The good work carries on, right into 2018 as we continue to advance God’s work through , Lycée Vanette, Embrace the Change, Missional Moms and AVA (Advocacy for Victims of Abuse).
+The good work carries on, right into 2019 as we continue to advance God’s work through varies initiatives.

-In 2018, you can partner with Women Ministries in a powerful way – because you have the power!
+In 2019, you can partner with Women Ministries in our conference in a powerful way – because you have the power!
 You have the power to impact women — at home or around the world; in areas of advocacy or leadership training; with hands-on and fundraising efforts.
 You are empowered to choose the initiative that means most to you in your unique setting.
 We encourage you to support the effort of your choice, prayerfully, financially, and by raising awareness and taking action.
-Below are the ways we invite you to create your own project in 2016.
-Choose one or more that work best for you!

 Lycee Vanette School for Girls in Congo